Until today, there is a debate about the date of the eruption of Vesuvius in 79.

 The discovery of the Pompeian denarius with the indication of the 15th acclamation might allow us to state that the eruption occurred after the issue of this coin, thus in the year in which Emperor Titus held the 7th consulship (79), after the assumption for the 9th time of the potestà tribunicia, i.e., after 1 July and after the 15th acclamation as emperor, allowing us to move the terminus post quem beyond July.

-Two inscriptions preserved in Seville and the British Museum in London dated 7 September and 8 September 79 may make it possible to put a date to the acclamation.
-In the two inscriptions, one a letter carved in a bronze epigraph by Titus to the decurions of the city of Munigua (today Villanueva del Rio), and the other a discharge diploma found in Fayyum, the 14th acclamation is given together with the dates of 7 September (for Titus’ letter) and 8 September (for the diploma), allowing us to state that the 15th imperial acclamation certainly took place after these two dates.
+Two inscriptions preserved in Seville and the British Museum in London, dated 7 September and 8 September 79, may make it possible to determine the date of the acclamation.
+In both inscriptions, one a letter carved in a bronze epigraph by Titus to the decurions of the city of Munigua (today Villanueva del Rio), and the other a discharge diploma found in Fayyum, the 14th acclamation is given together with the dates of 7 September (for Titus’ letter) and 8 September (for the diploma), allowing us to state that the 15th imperial acclamation certainly took place after these two dates.

-The terminus post quem of 7-8 September might ascertain that the eruption of Vesuvius took place after 8 September.
+The terminus post quem of 7-8 September might indicate that the eruption of Vesuvius took place after 8 September.

-However, it is still possible, that the coin was struck earlier and the diploma and letter mentioning the 14th acclamation might have been dated long after the event, given that the objects had still to be transported to Spain and Fayyum.
-So the coin as such is not a 100 % sure evidence neither.
+However, it is still possible that the coin was struck earlier, and the diploma and letter mentioning the 14th acclamation might have been dated long after the event, given that the objects had still to be transported to Spain and Fayyum.
+Therefore, the coin alone is not 100% certain evidence.

 Inscriptions

-Other evidence supporting the thesis that the eruption occurred in autumn is to be found in an inscription located in 2018 in a house that was probably under renovation at the time of the eruption: the inscription, in charcoal, bears the date 17 October, but does not give the year as is usual for wall inscriptions relating to daily life in Pompeii.
+Other evidence supporting the thesis that the eruption occurred in the autumn can be found in an inscription discovered in 2018 in a house that was probably under renovation during the eruption.
+The inscription, written in charcoal, bears the date 17 October, but does not include the year, which is usual for wall inscriptions relating to daily life in Pompeii.
 It most likely refers to the year 79, since charcoal inscriptions are easily erased.

-Yet: The date of the charcoal inscription may not refer to AD 79 but may have been written earlier and been preserved because it was out of reach of people and weather.
-If left intact charcoal inscriptions can resist even for decades, as demonstrated by the charcoal inscriptions still legible on the vaults of the tombs of Porta Nocera.
-So the inscription is not yet a smoking gun, but a hint that should be placed in relation to the harvested wine, the coin and the fruits.
+However, the date of the charcoal inscription may not necessarily refer to AD 79.
+It may have been written earlier and been preserved because it was out of reach of people and weather.
+Charcoal inscriptions can resist even for decades if left intact, as demonstrated by the charcoal inscriptions still legible on the vaults of the tombs of Porta Nocera.
+So the inscription is not yet conclusive evidence, but a hint that should be considered in relation to the other evidence, such as the harvested wine, the coin, and the fruits.

-The text following the date is an ambiguous reading, but as its rather funny it shall be shared: “XVI (ante) K(alendas) Nov(embres) in[d]ulsit / pro masumis esurit[ioni]” – “On 17 October he indulged in immoderate eating”.
+The text following the date is an ambiguous reading, but as it is rather amusing, it shall be shared: “XVI (ante) K(alendas) Nov(embres) in[d]ulsit / pro masumis esurit[ioni]” – “On 17 October, he indulged in immoderate eating.”

-After all the above, it is much more likely that the eruption of Mount Vesuvius happened later than August.
-And may be Pliny the Younger wrote just that… But that is just a judgment based on indices… We keep looking for the waterproof evidence.
+After considering all of the above evidence, it is much more likely that the eruption of Mount Vesuvius occurred later than August.
+And perhaps Pliny the Younger wrote just that… but that is just a judgment based on indices.
+We are still searching for the definitive evidence.